LibrariesHacked/mobilelibraries-data/README.md

 # Mobile libaries data

-This is a project for string and transforming data for the [mobile libraries project](https://blog.librarydata.uk/mobile-library-data-project).
+This repository is for transforming data for the [mobile libraries project](https://blog.librarydata.uk/mobile-library-data-project).

 ## Prerequisites

-Primarily scripts will be written in Python (v3).
+Scripts will be written in Python v3.

 - [Python](https://www.python.org/)